 Tilbrook Roundabout improvement

-No part of the development hereby approved shall be occupied until a S278 (of the Highways Act 1980) agreement has been entered into and the works to provide the improvements to Tilbrook Roundabout have been completed as required by Milton Keynes Highways.
-The works shall be based on BWB drawing SCD-BWB-GEN-01-DR-TR-008 S2 P1
+No part of the development hereby approved shall be occupied until a S278 (of the Highways Act 1980) Agreement has been entered into and the works to provide the improvements to Tilbrook Roundabout have been completed in accordance with that Agreement .
+The works shall be based on BWB drawing SCD-BWB-GEN-01-DR-TR-008 S2 P1.

 Reason: In order to minimise danger, obstruction and inconvenience to users of the highway and of the development in accordance with policy CT1 of Plan: MK.

+Pedestrian Infrastructure and Redway Improvements

+No part of the development hereby approved shall be occupied until a S278 (of the Highways Act 1980) Agreement has been entered into and the works to provide improvements to pedestrian infrastructure and redway improvements in the vicinity of Bow Brickhill Station have been completed in accordance with that Agreement .
+The works shall be based on BWB drawing SCD-BWB-GEN-01-DR-TR-002 S2 P2.

+Reason: In order to improve pedestrian accessibility and safety in the vicinity of the station and level crossing and of the development in accordance with policy CT1 of Plan: MK.

 Travel Plan

-Reserved matters applications for each phase or part of the development hereby permitted shall include A Travel Plan in accordance with the Framework Travel Plan (SCD-BWB-GEN-XX-RP-TR-002 S2 P7) to be submitted to and approved in writing by the Local Planning Authority prior to the first use or occupation of each building (excluding temporary, service building e.g. sub station, or buildings used for security purposes).
+Reserved matters applications for each phase or individual plot within a phase shall include a Travel Plan in accordance with the Framework Travel Plan (SCD-BWB-GEN-XX-RP-TR-002 S2 P7).
+The Travel Plan shall be submitted to and approved in writing by the Local Planning Authority prior to the first occupation of each building (excluding temporary, service building e.g. sub station, or buildings used for security purposes).
 The approved Travel Plan shall thereafter be implemented and operated in accordance with the approved details.

 Reason: To support sustainable transport objectives including a reduction in single occupancy car journeys and the increased use of public transport, walking and cycling in accordance with Plan: MK Policies CT2 and CT3.